effectfully-ou/sketches/has-lens-done-right/README.md

 ## Preface

 The title is a bit clickbaity, I do not really know whether the solution presented in this post is "done right" or not.
 But so far it does seem to be better than widely known approaches.
+Jump straight to [Conclusions](https://github.com/effectfully/sketches/tree/master/has-lens-done-right#conclusions) if you're only interested in what makes the new approach better.

 For general context, read the [`overloaded-record-fields`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0023-overloaded-record-fields.rst) and (especially) [`record-set-field`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) proposals.